WEB BUILD // READY

 >Does this support Godot 4 web exports?

 Yes.
-Static exports from modern engines can work well as long as the final web build is uploaded with the required asset files intact.
+Static exports from modern engines can work as long as the final web build is uploaded with the required files intact and the export settings match the browser target.

 >Can large builds still be uploaded?

 Yes.
-Large projects still benefit from asset strategy and compression, but the workflow is designed for heavier browser game payloads than a lightweight landing page.
+Large projects still need asset strategy and compression, but the workflow is designed for heavier browser game payloads than a lightweight landing page.

 >Can I ship offline-capable PWA behavior too?